dotnet/TorchSharp/docfx/articles/memory.md

 👎 The .NET GC doesn't know of the memory pressure from CPU tensors, so failure may happen if large tensors can't be allocated

-👎 The .NET GC doesn't know of GPU resources
+👎 The .NET GC doesn't know of GPU resources.

+👎 Native operations that allocate temporaries, whether on CPU or GPU, may fail -- the GC scheme implemented by TorchSharp only works when the allocation is initiated by .NET code.

 ## Technique 2.
 Explicit disposal

 In this technique specific tensors (CPU and GPU) are explicitly disposed using `using` in C# or explicit calls to `System.IDisposable.Dispose()`.

-👍 control
+👍 Specific lifetime management of all resources.

+👎 Cumbersome, requiring lots of using statements in your code.

-👎 you must know when to dispose
+👎 You must know when to dispose.

+👎 Temporaries are not covered by this approach, so to maximize the benefit, you may have to store all temporaries to variables and dispose.

 > NOTE: Disposing a tensor only releases the underlying storage if this is the last
-> live TorchTensor which has a view on that tensor.
+> live TorchTensor which has a view on that tensor -- the native runtime does reference counting of tensors.

 ## Links and resources